Skip to content

 How does it work?

-Including the release-it template from our ci-templates repository enables a release pipeline job which runs on each merge into the default branch of your project.
-The release job calculates the next version of your project and performs a number of actions such as updating the changelog and bumping package.json versions etc.
+Including the release-it template from our ci-templates repository, either directly or as part of the common pipeline, enables a release-it:release pipeline job which runs on each merge into the default branch of your project.
+The release-it:release job calculates the next version of your project and performs a number of actions such as updating the changelog and bumping package.json versions etc.

 The release-it tool is very configurable and can handle many different requirements (see the configuration doc), however, there's an example .release-it.json file in the How to enable automated GitLab releases page which serves as a good starting point for most of our projects.